Wai-Yan/VayCay-Mode/README.md

 ## **VAYCAYMODE**

-VACAYMODE is an application built for the traveller who can't take their mind off of their upcoming vacation.
+VAYCAYMODE is an application built for the traveller who can't take their mind off of their upcoming vacation.
 It gives the user a diversion from their every day tasks, and reminds them that better days are to come.
 It also serves as a planning tool, allowing the user to check the current weather forecast, create packing and to-do lists, and even organize their thoughts as a blog.

 ## **Motivation**